AnkiiB/DermAI-A-Dermatology-Chatbot/README.md

 Knowledge Base: Derived from a detailed PDF textbook on dermatology.
 DermAI is designed to offer reliable dermatological insights and image-based skin cancer detection.

+# Installation
+1. .Clone this repository to your local machine: